You’re going to be shocked at all the reasons you’ll need lamb’s ear in a crisis…

 The truth is preppers can get so caught up in preparing for a disaster that they completely miss out on one of the most essential survival skills out there: plant identification.

-This is a real shame, since this skill can literally save your life – and can keep you and your family fed in a crisis.
+This is a real shame, since this survival skill can literally save your life – and can keep you and your family fed in a crisis.
 And, if you can identify the lamb’s ear plant, you’ll be much better off in a lot of other areas, too.

 4 Reasons You Need Lamb’s Ear In A Crisis